rebeccawilliams/socrata-nominate/readme.md

-Suggest that datasets be opened on Socrata portals.
+Suggest that analytics opened on Socrata portals.

+## Check for the portals with analytics already

+    ./has_analytics.sh

+## Nominate the analytics

-## Settings
+### Settings
 Specify your credentials.

 ```sh